Meet Our Naturalist Hiking Guides

 Belinda was born into a military family in Colorado.
 Having lived in the Philippines, Hawaii and several other states before age 10, she was bitten by the travel bug early in life.
 After receiving her Masters degree in Economic Education from the University of Delaware and teaching for nearly a decade in the public school system, she decided to combine her love of education and her passion for the outdoors and the natural world by moving back to the west.
 She came to Jackson in 1996 to pursue a new career as a whitewater and scenic raft guide on the Snake River.
 Her time river guiding was spent learning about all aspects of the area including its natural history and sharing it with her clients.
 Belinda has also volunteered in wildlife studies for the Wildlife Conservation Society and for the National Forest Service leading snowshoe and ski tours as a naturalist.
 She was drawn to the Hole Hiking Experience as a way to combine her love of hiking and her desire to educate others about the local environment.
 She still likes to travel and has rafted, kayaked, biked, hiked and experienced nature throughout Asia, the Pacific, Central America, Africa and Europe.
 Locally and regionally, she enjoys snowboarding, mountain biking and long river trips in the Southwest.

 Ben first came to Jackson Hole in 1981 to interview Mardie Murie for a conservation magazine.
 Heading north on a very empty cold morning past the elk refuge, a blowout became the unforgettable experience of spinning across the highway and using hand tools in temperatures below – 20F.
 Undeterred, Ben returned to the area as intervals as an ice climber, a trip leader of volunteer trail work trips for the Appalachian Mountain Club, and for several years a climbing guide with Jackson Hole Mountain Guides, before moving to the valley in 1990 with his wife, Anne, and two children to work with planning politics and growth management issue for the Jackson Hole Conservation Alliance.
 Later, Ben launched a tree care business, from which he has recently retired, that used the techniques of roped arboriculture in trees of every size.
 Still involved with climbing, he did an ascent of the Grand Teton’s North Face with a long time partner, Bev Boynton, when their combined ages were 104.
 An avid hiker and recreational gardener, he spends as much time as possible outdoors.
 A graduate of Reed College in Portland, Oregon, he has written a book on rapid growth in gateway communities like Jackson that are doorways to the parks beyond.
-In his first season with The Hole Hiking Experience, Ben is grateful for the opportunity to share his enjoyment of this area with those who have come here to see, hike through and learn about these remarkable landscapes.
+Now in his fifth season with The Hole Hiking Experience, Ben is grateful for the opportunity to share his enjoyment of this area with those who have come here to see, hike through and learn about these remarkable landscapes.

 I grew up in upstate New York, and spent my summers in the Adirondacks.
 Here my love for adventure and the outdoors began.
 I moved to Jackson Hole winter of ’78, and quickly became an avid cross-country and downhill skier.
 For 16 years, I ran a custom sewing and small sportswear manufacturing business.
 In 1998, I opened an eclectic gallery of regional, and national handmade goods and fine art.
 After 18 years, I decided it was time for something new.
 I wanted to spend more time outdoors, to recreate, to garden, and forage.
 I am passionate about edible wild plants and am beginning to experiment with preserving, cooking, and eating them.
 I love to hike with my dogs and friends, sing to wildflowers, swim, kayak, ski, and bike!
 I sew cool bags, dabble in painting, and am a gourmet cook.